 58% of employees show improved performance after completing a performance improvement plan (PIP).
 [Workstatus]

-So if your company faces challenges with low productivity and engagement among teams, a performance improvement plan (PIP) might just be the solution you need to revitalize performance.
+So if your company faces challenges with low productivity and performance among teams, a performance improvement plan (PIP) might just be the solution you need to revitalize performance.

 In this article, we'll cover:

-A performance improvement plan (PIP) is a formal process designed to help employees meet specific performance standards.
+A performance improvement plan (PIP) is a formal process designed to help employees meet specific performance standards set by their manager.

 To help the employee succeed, a PIP usually includes: